pyeventsourcing/eventsourcing/README.md

 **Event Player** — Reconstitutes entities by replaying domain events, optionally with snapshotting.

-**Snapshotting** - Avoids replaying an entire event stream to obtain the state of an entity.
-A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
-It can easily be substituted with one that uses a dedicated table for snapshots.

 **Persistence Policy** - Subscribes to receive published domain events.
 Appends the domain events to the event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.